 Not only do the close by waters of Sugarmill Woods provide sightseeing paddling if you combine the action of fishing with the pleasure of paddling, you get kayak fishing, one of the Nature Coast’s most memorable aquatic activities.
 Kayak fishing allows you to paddle into grassy flats and shallow coastal areas that hold reds, trout, and snook.

 In order to preserve the environment, golf courses have been carefully planned in Sugarmill Woods.
 Golf in Sugarmill offers 45 challenging holes with elevated greens, winding terrain, beautiful pines and oak trees all in one gorgeous setting.
 There are two clubhouses that have restaurants and lounges with great food.
 Both have pro-shops and driving ranges for practice.

 Sugarmill Woods Country Club’s golf course boasts 27 challenging golf holes, designed by Ron Garl.
 The Club has a pro shop, driving range and putting green, with golf professionals for group or private lessons.

-If your game is tennis the Oak Village Bath & Tennis Club complex offers 8 Championship Courts, 4 Hartru Courts and 4 Hard Courts, a fitness Facility and junior Olympic size pool with 6 lap lanes.
+If your game is tennis, the Oak Village Bath & Tennis Club complex offers 8 Championship Courts, 4 Hartru Courts and 4 Hard Courts.
+A tennis instructor is on staff and a pro shop is available as well.